gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 #### Custom cloud credentials

-Grid can orchestrate infrastructure on your AWS account by simply adding your AWS credentials.
+Grid can orchestrate infrastructure on your own AWS account by simply adding your own AWS credentials.

 ![](../../.gitbook/assets/own_creds.gif)